Understanding the Performance of Learning Precoding Policy with GNN and CNNs: Introduction

+For easy elaboration, we consider the basedband precoding in multi-user multi-input single-output (MISO) system, but the analyses can be extended to other systems.

+The main contributions are summarized as follows: \begin{itemize} \item To analyze why GNN is more efficient for learning precoding policy than CNNs and FNN, we first design an edge-GNN with matched PE property to the policy (namely EdgeGNN) to learn the precoding policy over a heterogeneous graph.
+Then, we show the connection among the structures of weight matrices and the resulting inductive biases of the EdgeGNN with two CNNs, and derive their estimation error bounds by resorting to statistical learning theory. \item To analyze when a precoding policy is harder to learn for DNNs, we analyze the impact of the system and environment parameters on the smoothness of the policy, and identify the key factors that affect the approximation error of a DNN for learning precoding policy. \item Extensive simulations are provided to validate our analyses, and quantify the impact of the inductive biases and the key factors on the performance. \end{itemize}

-To the best of our knowledge, the conference version of this paper \cite{zhao2022learning} is the first work to design a GNN with edge representation update for learning wireless policies.
-In \cite{zhao2022learning}, the two-dimensional-PE (2D-PE) property of the precoding policy was analyzed, and the EdgeGNN was introduced, whose inductive bias was compared with CNNs.
+To the best of our knowledge, the conference version of this paper \cite{zhao2022learning} is the first work to design an edge-GNN for learning wireless policies.
+In \cite{zhao2022learning}, the two-dimensional-PE (2D-PE) property of the precoding policy was analyzed, and the edge-GNN was introduced, whose inductive bias was compared with CNNs.
 In this journal version, we provide the motivation and the design details of the EdgeGNN, analyze how the inductive biases affect the learning performance theoretically, and identify in which scenarios the policy is harder to learn.

+Different from other works employing GNNs for learning precoding \cite{liu2023multidimensional, kim2022bipartite}, the goal of this paper is to analyze under which system settings and with what architectures the DNNs can perform well for learning a precoding policy, which were missing in \cite{kim2022bipartite} and \cite{liu2023multidimensional}.
+Besides, in contrast to the data-driven EdgeGNN that learns the precoding policy, the bipartite GNN in \cite{kim2022bipartite} is a model-driven vertex-GNN that learns the power allocation policy for recovering the precoding matrix.
+Different from the MDGNNs proposed in \cite{liu2023multidimensional} that satisfy the PE property of wireless policies by introducing parameter sharing into FNNs, the EdgeGNN satisfies the PE property by updating the hidden representations over a graph, which is not a special case of the MDGNNs.

 The rest of the paper is organized as follows.
 Sections II and III introduce the EdgeGNN and two CNNs to learn the precoding policy, respectively.
 In Section IV, we analyze how the system and environment parameters and the inductive biases of DNNs affect the learning performance of precoding.
 Simulation results and conclusions are given in Section V and Section VI, respectively.